coreinfrastructure/best-practices-badge/background.md

     a high-quality project web site.&#8221; The user community should actively interacting with the development team.
 > (Wheeler notes that possible related metrics include:
-> Actively-maintained website (e.g., date of last page change on
+> Actively maintained website (e.g., date of last page change on
 > website), messages/month (e.g., email, bug tracker, etc.), number of
 > commits/month, number of committers, etc.)